candywal/WhiteBoxControl/README.md

 ## *Abstract*
 LLM agents are increasingly entrusted with high-stakes affordances within software companies, creating a security risk.
 Just as organizations defend against human insider threats, they should prepare defenses against LLM agent adversaries.
-Previous work introduced ‘control evaluations’ as a methodology to red-team defenses against LLM adversaries; however, these evaluations only addressed strategies that monitored agents’ outputs and treated the LLMs themselves as black boxes.
-‘White box’ methods, i.e. monitoring a model’s activations to see if it’s engaging in dangerous reasoning, could also be effective.
+Previous work introduced 'control evaluations' as a methodology to red-team defenses against LLM adversaries; however, these evaluations only addressed strategies that monitored agents' outputs and treated the LLMs themselves as black boxes.
+'White box' methods, i.e. monitoring a model's activations to see if it's engaging in dangerous reasoning, could also be effective.
 We introduce a suite of evaluations to assess how white box monitoring methods such as linear probing catch LLM attacks in a software engineering setting.
 Our evaluations suggest that state-of-the art probes are fragile, and often generalize poorly between attack types.
-While probes offer some risk reduction, we couldn’t make them reliable enough for high assurance.
+While probes offer some risk reduction, we couldn't make them reliable enough for high assurance.
 We hope our evaluation methodology and datasets help improve white box monitors so they are a reliable defense against AI agent security threats.

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)